 Newfoundland Power and Island Industrial customer balances accumulated in the Plan as at August 2002 will be recovered over a 5-year collection period, with adjustment rates established each December 31, commencing December 31, 2002.
 Financing charges on the plan balances will be calculated monthly using Hydro's approved Test Year annual weighted average cost of capital.

-Newfoundland Power

-The adjustment rate for each year of the five-year adjustment period will be determined as follows:

-Effective: January 1, 2009

-$$A = (B - C + D) \div E \div F$$

-where

-A = adjustment rate (\$ per kWh) for the 12-month period commencing the following July 1.

-B = Balance December 31

-C = projected recovery to the following June 30 (if any), estimated using the most recent energy sales (kWh) for the period January to June.

-D = projected financing charges to the following June 30

-E = number of years remaining in the adjustment period

-F = energy sales (kWh) (firm and firmed-up secondary) to Newfoundland Power for the most recent 12 months ended December 31

-Recovery and financing will be applied to the balance each month.
+Newfoundland Power The adjustment rate for each year of the five-year adjustment period will be determined as follows: SCHEDULE A Order No. P. U. 33(2010) Effective: January 1, 2011 Page 8 of 8 NEWFOUNDLAND AND LABRADOR HYDRO RATE STABILIZATION PLAN (Continued) $$\mathbf{A} = (\mathbf{B} - \mathbf{C} + \mathbf{D}) \div \mathbf{E} \div \mathbf{F}$$ where - A = adjustment rate (\$ per kWh) for the 12-month period commencing the following July 1. - B = Balance December 31 - C = projected recovery to the following June 30 (if any), estimated using the most recent energy sales (kWh) for the period January to June. - D = projected financing charges to the following June 30 - E = number of years remaining in the adjustment period - F = energy sales (kWh) (firm and firmed-up secondary) to Newfoundland Power for the most recent 12 months ended December 31 Recovery and financing will be applied to the balance each month.
 At the end of the five-year recovery period, any remaining balance will be added to the plan then in effect.

-Island Industrial Customers, excluding Teck Cominco Limited [Exempted pursuant to Order No. P.U.1(2007)]

-The adjustment rate for each year of the five-year adjustment period will be determined as follows:

-$$G = H \div I \div J$$

-where

-G = adjustment rate (\$ per kWh) for the 12-month period commencing the following January 1.

-H = Balance December 31

-I = number of years remaining in the adjustment period

-J = firm energy sales (kWh) to Industrial Customers, excluding sales to Teck Cominco Limited, for the most recent 12 months ended December 31

-Recovery and financing will be applied to the balance each month.
+Island Industrial Customers, excluding Teck Cominco Limited [Exempted pursuant to Order No. P.U.1(2007)] The adjustment rate for each year of the five-year adjustment period will be determined as follows: $$G = H \div I \div J$$ where - G = adjustment rate (\$ per kWh) for the 12-month period commencing the following January 1. - H = Balance December 31 - I = number of years remaining in the adjustment period - J = firm energy sales (kWh) to Industrial Customers, excluding sales to Teck Cominco Limited, for the most recent 12 months ended December 31 Recovery and financing will be applied to the balance each month.
 At the end of the five-year recovery period, any remaining balance will be added to the plan then in effect.
 2. RSP Balance, December 31, 2003:

 Newfoundland Power and Island Industrial customer balances accumulated in the Plan as at December 31, 2003 will be consolidated with the outstanding August 2002 customer balances as of December 31, 2003, and will be included with the Newfoundland Power and Island Industrial customer balances respectively for rate-setting purposes as of December 31, 2003.

-SCHEDULE B Order No. P. U. 34(2008) Effective: January 1, 2009
+SCHEDULE B Order No. P.U.
+33(2010) Effective: January 1, 2011 Page 1 of 10

-NEWFOUNDLAND AND LABRADOR HYDRO RATE No. 1.1W DOMESTIC
+NEWFOUNDLAND AND LABRADOR HYDRO

+RATE No. 1.1L

+DOMESTIC

+Availability:

-For Service throughout the Labrador City and Wabush Interconnected service area of Hydro, to a Domestic Unit or to buildings or facilities which are on the same Serviced Premises as a Domestic Unit and used by the same Customer exclusively for domestic or household purposes, whether such buildings or facilities are included on the same meter as the Domestic Unit or metered separately.
+For Service throughout the Labrador Interconnected service area of Hydro, to a Domestic Unit or to buildings or facilities which are on the same Serviced Premises as a Domestic Unit and used by the same Customer exclusively for domestic or household purposes, whether such buildings or facilities are included on the same meter as the Domestic Unit or metered separately.
 Rate:

-Basic Customer Charge: \$6.83 per month
+Basic Customer Charge: \$7.15 per month

-Energy Charge:

-All kilowatt-hours @ 2.730 ¢ per kWh
+Energy Charge: All kilowatt-hours @ 3.280 ¢ per kWh

-Minimum Monthly Charge \$6.83
+Minimum Monthly Charge \$7.15

 Discount:

 A discount of 1.5% of the amount of the current month's bill, but not less than \$1.00, will be allowed if the bill is paid within 10 days after it is issued.
+General: